 What you’re doing is just fine and there’s no reason not to continue.
-Doubling (or even tripling) up on sun protection around the eyes is a good thing, especially if the SPF-rated products you’re using contain the mineral actives of titanium dioxide or zinc oxide.
-Both of these are very gentle and, as such, well-suited for the sensitive eye area.
+Doubling (or even tripling) up on sun protection around the eyes is a good thing, especially if the SPF-rated products you’re using contain the mineral actives titanium dioxide and/or zinc oxide.
+Both of these are very gentle and, as such, well-suited for use in the sensitive eye area.

 If you want to increase your eye-area sun protection even further, finish with a foundation rated SPF 15 or greater.
 You can also apply a concealer with sunscreen, such as L’Oreal Visible Lift Serum Absolute Advanced Age-Reversing Concealer SPF 20 or bareMinerals SPF 20 Concealer.

 Finally, anytime the sun is shining, make sure you wear sunglasses outdoors.
-Not only will sunglasses protect your eyes from UV light (unprotected exposure is a leading cause of cataracts), they’ll serve as an additional measure of protection for the delicate skin around your eyes.
+They not only will protect your eyes from UV light (unprotected exposure is a leading cause of cataracts), but also will serve as an additional measure of protection for the delicate skin around your eyes.
 Plus, a great pair of sunglasses can be so chic!
 It’s win-win!

 Category: Sun Care